How to Diagnose Honda VTX 1800 Battery Problems

 Preparing a New Battery - Honda VTX 1800

 Step 1.
-Add the electrolyte to the new battery by removing the plastic cap from the electrolyte container, pressing the electrolyte container down onto the battery cells and letting the electrolyte fully drain into the battery.
+Remove the top seal from the new battery, then add the electrolyte to the new battery by removing the plastic cap from the electrolyte container, pressing the electrolyte container down onto the battery cells and letting the electrolyte fully drain into the battery.

 NOTE: Don't discard the plastic cap from the electrolyte container because you'll need it to seal the battery once it's charged.